Last night's rain continued well into the early morning. After letting up for a few hours, it fell again before ending at 7 a.m.

 "You don’t believe in God? he pressed.

-Curious to see how he would react and hopeful my answer would end the discussion, I said no.
+Curious to see how he would react and hopeful my answer would end the discussion, I answered no.

 There was no reaction, just silence.